Policy excesses and limits

 Putting things right

-If we feel you’ve applied a policy excess or limit unfairly, we’ll usually try to put the customer back in the financial position they would’ve been in if this hadn’t happened.
+If we think you have made a mistake or treated a consumer unfairly, we'll ask you to put things right.
+Our general approach is that the customer should be put back in the position they would have been in if the problem hadn't happened.

 Some of the guidance we take into account when we're dealing with complaints about travel insurance policy excesses and limits include:

-- Insurance Conduct of Business Sourcebook (ICOBS) and the rules on general and protection insurance products sales
+- Insurance Conduct of Business Sourcebook (ICOBS) and the rules on general and protection insurance products sales.

 - Customer Insurance (Disclosures and Representations) Act 2012